"A lie told often enough becomes truth."

 importance to your well being, your perception or the truth?

-false.
+is false.
 Police should reject this dangerous idea.
-First, public perceptions of police (and everything else)
+First, public perceptions of police (and everything

-are always varied.
-Some public perceptions are rational and fair-minded; others are unfounded and
+else) are always varied.
+Some public perceptions are rational and fair-minded; others are

-prejudiced.
-Second, public perceptions are notoriously fickle, changing as rapidly as television sound
+unfounded and prejudiced.
+Second, public perceptions are notoriously fickle, changing as rapidly

 Delattre’s observations may have important implications for law enforcement ethics training.
 Ethics is often